Linuxfabrik/lfops/roles/nextcloud/README.md

 # Ansible Role linuxfabrik.lfops.nextcloud

-This role installs Nextcloud including the tools needed by the most popular business plugins.
+This role installs Nextcloud including the tools needed by the most popular business plugins and [notify_push](https://github.com/nextcloud/notify_push).
 By default, the latest available version is installed.
 You can choose wether to use
 * local block storage (default)
 * S3 object storage backend (by providing `nextcloud__storage_backend_s3`)
 * Swift object storage backend (by providing `nextcloud__storage_backend_swift`)